Life Processes | Class 10 Science | Intext Questions & Answers

 Answer:

-Each kidney has large numbers of filtration units called nephrons.
+Each kidney has a large number of filtration units called nephrons.

-Structure: At the end of each nephron, a cup-shaped structure called Bowman’s capsule is seen.
-It encloses a cluster of very thin-walled blood capillaries called glomerulus.
-There is a long and coiled tubular part in nephron starting from the Bowman’s capsule.
+Structure: At the end of each nephron, a cup-shaped structure called Bowman’s capsule encloses a cluster of very thin-walled blood capillaries called the glomerulus.
+There is a long and coiled tubular part in the nephron starting from the Bowman’s capsule.

 2. What are the methods used by plants to get rid of excretory products?